 Flu’s limited repertoire

 UNIFLUVAC’s alternative ‘antigenic thrift’ model is based on the hypothesis that epitopes cycle through their repertoire of limited variants in response to population immunity changes.
 The project’s antigenic model was able to look for patterns in annual flu evolution to make predictions about its development which could be tested in the lab.
-The team identified epitopes of limited variability in avian-and-other-zoonotic (H1, H3 and influenza B), which typically only had between three and four variations.
+The team identified epitopes of limited variability in avian and other zoonotic (H1, H3 and influenza B) influenza viruses, which typically only had between three and four variations.
 The location of these mutated epitopes also makes them highly likely to produce a protective immune response.
 The model was combined with structural bioinformatic analysis to design a vaccine which was trialled on mice for effectiveness against all influenza strains.
-These strains, with similar epitopes, were chronologically distinct – separated in time with one strain an ancestor of another but with multiple mutations in between.
+These strains, with similar epitopes, were chronologically distinct – separated in time with one strain, an ancestor of another, but with multiple mutations in between.
 The mice were found to successfully produce antibodies against these strains, showing protection when infected with them.
 These results were also replicated by the team in human sera, taken from young children for a previous hepatitis B vaccine trial.

 Towards a one-time vaccine

 Vaccinating against all past and present epitope variations should mean not only higher levels of protection against flu but also the end of annual vaccinations.
 As the vaccines can be made using current manufacturing methods, using inactivated or attenuated influenza, this will help keep prices down.
 This could make the vaccines attractive to pharmaceutical companies, while the reduced number of doses required to confer immunity will also be appealing to healthcare providers.
 “Our flu vaccine is probably 5 to 10 years away from being commercially available.
 We also plan to use the technology to develop other vaccines, COVID-19 or a pan-coronavirus vaccine being an obvious candidate,” explains Thompson.